Eugene Kaspersky: Views

 Kaspersky is influential among politicians and security experts.
 He has warned about the possibility of cyberwarfare that targets critical infrastructure.
 He speaks at conferences advocating for an international cyberwarfare treaty, that would ban government-sponsored cyberattacks.

 After the Stuxnet attack, Kaspersky proposed that the Internet needed more regulation and policing.
 One idea was to have some parts of the Internet anonymous, while more secure areas require user identification.
 He argued that anonymity mostly benefited cybercriminals and hackers.
 For example, accessing a nuclear power plant network could require a verified identity through a digital passport.

 Kaspersky said anonymity on the Internet could be protected by using a proxy, whereby a responsible international body maintains a record of which online identities correspond to which real-world ones.
 For example, a person's identity would be revealed in cases of malicious activity.
 Some security experts believe that a centralized database of the real-world identities of Internet users would be "a privacy disaster and a highly attractive target for thieves."
 The Age said it "sounds a little too close for comfort to a Big Brother scenario" and Wired said Kaspersky's views were highly aligned with the Russian government's agenda.
+In 2012, Kaspersky ranked 40th in the Foreign Policy magazine's Top 100 Global Thinkers yearly rating.

 Many organizations have been considering reducing privacy to improve security as a result of Kaspersky's arguments.
 In a more recent Slashdot interview Kaspersky said the Internet should be divided into three zones: a red zone for voting, online banking, and other "critical transactions" that would require an Internet ID; a grey zone that may require only verification of age to access the site, but not identity; and a green zone for blogs, news, and "everything related to your freedom of speech."
 He proposes "special proxies" for red zone websites that allow disclosure of the user's identity only in the case of suspected malfeasance.